How much does it cost to charge a Tesla? It ranges from about $8 to $18 to fully charge a Tesla, depending on the model vehicle you drive.

 3,237.41 kWh x $0.137 per kWh = $443.53

 So compared to the annual cost of a gasoline-powered car, the energy cost savings is $1,046.86 – $443.53 = $603.33!

 If you live in California with higher gasoline prices, your cost savings will be even greater.

 Cost of charging calculation for all Tesla vehicle models

 To illustrate, a standard Tesla Model 3 has a 50 kWh battery.
 Also, a Level 2 home charger has an approximate efficiency of 87%.
-In other words, the charging process isn’t 100% efficient.
-You’ll need a tad over 1 kWh of energy to charge a 1 kWh battery.
+So you’ll need a bit over 1 kWh of energy to charge a 1 kWh battery.

 |Tesla model vehicle||Battery usable||Range||Fully charge cost||Cost per mile|

-Important Note: the battery range isn’t fixed.
-The actual range depends on the following factors:
+Important Note: The battery range isn’t fixed.
+The actual driving range depends on the following factors: